loulipop/THE-CALCULATOR/README.md

 # THE-CALCULATOR
-A winform app stimulate a calculator
+A winform app simulate a calculator